probml/pyprobml/notebooks/intro/README.md

 Deep learning is about composing differentiable functions into more complex functions, represented as a computation graph, and then using automatic differentiation ("autograd") to compute gradients, which we can pass to an optimizer, to fit the function to data.
 This is sometimes called "differentiable programming".

 There are several libraries that can execute such computation graphs on hardware accelerators, such as GPUs.
 (Some libraries also support distributed computation, but we will not need use this feature in this book.)
 We list a few popular libraries below.
-The most popular (at the time of writing) are Tensorflow and Pytorch.
-The newest is JAX.
-This is fairly different in "flavor" since it is purely functional; it is also the most similar to regular numpy, making it excellent for research and teaching.
+In this book, we focus on [Flax](https://github.com/google/flax), a library built on top of [JAX](https://colab.research.google.com/github/probml/pyprobml/blob/master/notebooks/intro/jax.ipynb), although we also use Tensorflow for some examples.
+(Note that JAX is a purely functional library, which differs from Tensorflow and  Pytorch; Flax provides some "magic" on top that makes it behave as it was stateful, which  makes it easier to implement complex DNNs.
+It is also possible to use raw JAX, which is just like using numpy, but faster, and with autograd.)

  <table align="left">